gvwilson/thirdbit/_posts/2014/2014-04-23-import-lesson.md

   Conversely,
   I believe that if a project <em>can't</em> do this, it won't be able to scale up.
-  It isn't the only obstacle to
-  <a href="../03/collaborative-lesson-development.html">collaborative lesson development</a>,
-  or the biggest,
-  but it <em>is</em> an obstacle, even within Software Carpentry itself.
+  It isn't the only obstacle to collaborative lesson development, or the biggest, but it <em>is</em> an obstacle, even within Software Carpentry itself.